Firm Production and Costs

 So if 10 workers can produce 50 widgets, then the average product = 5 widgets per worker.

 One aspect of the production function is that, over the short run, increasing the number of inputs at first results in increasing marginal product, where the marginal product increases more than the number of input units added, but the output over input ratio eventually declines as the firm reaches its limit of production in terms of its fixed assets.
 For instance, a factory usually has assembly lines that require a minimum number of workers for its efficient operation.
 Hence, as a factory adds more workers to fill the assembly line positions, the marginal product increases faster than the inputs.
-Although the factory can increase its number of workers further to satisfy increased demand, the factory has only so much space, and, therefore, the number of workers that it can add is limited unless it is willing to spend a lot more money for more space and equipment.
-Even within the factory, many more workers will start to interfere with each other and will compete for the available resources within the factory.
+Although the factory can increase its number of workers further to satisfy increased demand, the factory has only so much space, limiting the number of workers that can be added, unless it is willing to spend a lot more money for more space and equipment.
+Even within the factory, many more workers will interfere with each other and will compete for the available resources within the factory.
 Thus, increasing short-run inputs eventually leads to a diminishing marginal product, where the marginal product declines for each incremental increase in inputs.

 Fixed and Variable Costs

 A firm's cost of production consists of fixed and variable costs.
-Fixed costs are costs that do not vary with the quantity of output.
+Fixed costs are costs that do not vary with output quantity.
 A firm cannot produce anything until the capital investment is made to buy or rent space, buy equipment, get any necessary licenses, and to buy insurance, but once it makes this capital investment, then it becomes a sunk cost that can only be recouped if the firm can produce and sell its products.
 This is also true if an existing firm wants to increase its capital investment.
 Hence, most fixed costs are in the form of sunk costs.
 However, some fixed costs, such as rent, are paid periodically, but they are fixed in the sense that there is either a contractual obligation to pay a fixed amount or the amount paid cannot be varied according to production.

 Variable costs are costs directly proportional to the quantity of output, with labor and materials being the most common type of variable input.
 Hence, variable costs can be adjusted in real-time to market demand for the product.